You Shine a Light in a Dark Place

 Because of you, men and women like Maggie are able to start their journey toward a new, brighter future.
 You provide a way out of hopelessness and into a fulfilling life with Christ.

 The healings are numerous and range from physical to emotional and spiritual.

 One resident used to be the angriest individual who ever entered the mission.
 He would get mad at anyone for almost anything.
 He had a prideful and entitled attitude.
 Now he is kind, considerate and compassionate.
 A true miracle!

 Another resident who was so broken in spirit, plagued by depression and guilt, and suicidal, has become peaceful, confident, and no longer blames others.

 A third resident who was sexually abused, came into the mission with fear, guilt, shame and blamed God for the abuse.
 She has experienced forgiveness and the bonds of fear, guilt and shame have been broken and replaced with a sense of gratitude and belonging.

-A fourth resident felt the depression of loneliness as his family abandoned him due to his drug use and incarceration.
+A forth resident felt the depression of loneliness as his family abandoned him due to his drug use and incarceration.
 Now this resident has full support of his family again and has a new community of Christian friends.